User Group Meeting Recap

 - Simplified workflow definition tools

 The Platform for Science Developer Portal was also announced at Launch2017.
-This will enable developers to create applications for the Platform for Science and make them available to other users on the Platform for Science Marketplace.
+This will enable developers to create applications for the Platform for Science and make them available to other users on the Marketplace.
 Currently only PFS users can code for the platform, but we expect third party developers to begin using the portal soon.
 The Portal is the first step in the open ecosystem we hope to create to accelerate innovation and drive productivity for our customers.

 We would like to say one more thank you to our customers.
 This has been an exciting year for Core Informatics, part of Thermo Fisher Scientific, and we are so glad you could be with us on our journey.
 We will continue strengthening the Platform for Science, to help you to manage your laboratory data and processes more easily and support your scientific insights.